mlabbe/nativefiledialog/README.md

 <i></i> | remove deprecated scons     | aug 2019
 <i></i> | fix mingw compilation       | aug 2019
 <i></i> | -Wextra warning cleanup     | aug 2019
+1.2.0   | defaultPath can specify files now         | jan 2021
+<i></i> | extension automatically added when saving | jan 2021

+### Breaking Changes ###

+There are no ABI breaking changes in NFD's history.

+#### 1.2.0 ####

+ - If argument `filterList` is specified, a default extension is appended to the filename if the user does not take an action to specify one.
+Previously no extension was added on the GTK3 and Win32 implementations, but was added on MacOS.

+ - Argument `defaultPath` sometimes failed to display the specified directory if a file was included in the `defaultPath` but the file did not exist.
+In 1.2.0, polyfill was added to display the directory even if the file doesn't exist.

 ## Building ##